 WILMINGTON, N.C.
-(WECT) - An American woman who gained international attention as a college student convicted of murder in Italy twelve years ago is coming to Wilmington.
+(WECT) - A woman who gained international attention as a college student convicted of murder in Italy twelve years ago was in Wilmington Monday.

-Amanda Knox, who served four years for the murder of her roommate, Meredith Kercher, will be the keynote speaker at the LINC’s 2020 Milestones Dinner at Hotel Ballast February 3.
+Amanda Knox, who served four years for the murder of her roommate, Meredith Kercher, was the keynote speaker at the LINC’s 2020 Milestones Dinner at Hotel Ballast February 3.

 Knox was a dean’s list student at the University of Washington studying in Italy in 2007 and shared an apartment with Kercher, a fellow exchange student.

-Knox’s appearance is part of LINC’s 20th anniversary celebration.
-The organization works to destigmatize people with a history of incarceration.
+Knox’s appearance was part of LINC’s 20th anniversary celebration.